-Each cash-settled Constellation performance unit will become vested on a pro rata basis (determined based on the number of months from the start of the applicable performance period to the effective time), and each holder thereof will be entitled to receive a cash payment within thirty days following the completion of the merger in an amount equal to \$2.00 multiplied by the total number of performance units that have become vested as of the completion of the merger.
-Each outstanding performance unit that does not become so vested will remain outstanding (with the appropriate adjustments to the applicable performance metrics to account for consummation of the merger).
-For purposes of the unaudited pro forma condensed combined financial information at March 31, 2011, Constellation's outstanding 18.2 million of performance units are vested and paid in cash assuming maximum performance levels, and 27.8 million of the outstanding Constellation performance units will remain unvested.
+Each cash-settled Constellation performance unit will become vested on a pro rata basis (determined based on the number of months from the start of the applicable performance period to the effective time of the merger), and each holder thereof will be entitled to receive a cash payment within thirty days following the completion of the merger in an amount equal to \$2.00 multiplied by the total number of performance units that have become vested as of the completion of the merger.
+Each outstanding performance unit that does not become vested will remain outstanding (with the appropriate adjustments to the applicable performance metrics to account for consummation of the merger).
+For purposes of the unaudited pro forma condensed combined financial information at June 30, 2011, 21.2 million of Constellation's outstanding performance units are assumed to be vested and paid in cash assuming maximum performance levels, and 22.9 million of the outstanding Constellation performance units are assumed to remain unvested.